hyperledger/bevel/docs/source/operations/install_instantiate_chaincode.md

 Refer [this guide](./fabric_networkyaml.md) for details on editing the configuration file.

-The `network.yaml` file should contain the specific `network.organizations.services.peers.chaincode` section, which is consumed when the chaincode-ops playbook is run
+The `network.yaml` file should contain the specific `network.organizations.services.peers.chaincode` section, which is consumed when the chaincode-install-instantiate playbook is run

 For reference, following snippet shows that section of `network.yaml`